lolli42/dbdoctor/README.md

 ![](Documentation/cli-example.png)

+Note the above image is notoriously outdated, the interface of the current version may look slightly different.
+We're too lazy to update the image often, but it should give a solid idea on how the interface looks like.

 The main command is a chain of single checks.
 They are done one by one.
 Affected record details can be shown on a per-page and a per-record basis to give a quick overview.
 The interface allows deleting or updating of affected records, depending